Hosts/Hostesses

 Earnings

-Earnings hosts and hostesses vary based on the specific restaurant for which the individual works, its size, prestige, popularity, and geographic location.
-Other factors affecting earnings include the individual’s responsibilities and experience as well as his or her personality.
+The pay scale for hosts and hostesses varies based on the specific restaurant for which the individual works, its size, prestige, popularity, and geographic location.
+Other factors affecting earnings include the individual’s responsibilities and experience, as well as his or her personality.

-The U.S. Department of Labor reports that in 2018 the median income for hosts and hostesses in restaurants, ...
+The U.S. Department of Labor reports that the median income for hosts and hostesses in restaurant...

 Work Environment